danvk/boggle-paper/paper/content.typ

 boards.

 This paper takes a different approach.
-By using Branch and Bound, a data structure and algorithms tailor-made for Boggle, and a large amount of compute, we're able to establish for the first time that the best Boggle boards found via hillclimbing are, in fact, the global optima.
+By using Branch and Bound, a data structure tailor-made for Boggle, and a large amount of compute, we're able to establish for the first time that the best Boggle boards found via hillclimbing are, in fact, the global optima.